-The thinking in paragraph 10 of Mr Mackie's note is curious especially when it is considered in light of the decision of Ms Kibble on 13 February to send a letter only if the media published a more detailed account of the offending of X and named the school.
-His statement that giving information to those parents who had children who had been in contact with X would be ill advised and would serve no legitimate purpose is extraordinary.
-The letter would provide information to parents who had not seen the media reports and who knew nothing of the offending of X. The evidence shows that there were a number of parents who were entirely unaware of his offending until questions were asked in the House of Assembly in late October and in early November 2012.
-The simple fact is that Mr Mackie did not know and, unless he surveyed the parents, he could not know how many parents knew of the offending of X. Furthermore, a letter to parents would serve the very legitimate purpose of informing parents of that offending so that they could then be alert to any untoward behaviour in their children that might require counselling and support.
+The thinking in paragraph 10 of Mr Mackie's note is curious especially when it is considered in light of the decision of Ms Kibble on 13 February to send a letter only if the media published a more detailed account of Harvey's offending and named the school.
+His statement that giving information to those parents who had children who had been in contact with Harvey would be ill advised and would serve no legitimate purpose is extraordinary.
+The letter would provide information to parents who had not seen the media reports and who knew nothing of Harvey's offending.
+The evidence shows that there were a number of parents who were entirely unaware of his offending until questions were asked in the House of Assembly in late October and in early November 2012.
+The simple fact is that Mr Mackie did not know and, unless he surveyed the parents, he could not know how many parents knew of Harvey's offending.
+Furthermore, a letter to parents would serve the very legitimate purpose of informing parents of Harvey's offending so that they could then be alert to any untoward behaviour in their children that might require counselling and support.
 Mr Mackie had no basis for the assertions in paragraph 10.